inbravo/travel/september-2017/tehri-dam.md

 ![](https://github.com/inbravo/travel/blob/master/september-2017/images/t/IMG_20170909_095913.jpg)

 ##  11:00 AM Chamba
-*	A small town, providing further connects to Tehri and Masuri
+*	A small town, providing further connects to Tehri and Mussoorie
 *	Town shows no sign of travelers, only local public curiously starring and trying to judge me
 *	After respectfully enquiring a police man, I chose the correct road to Tehri Dam
 *	Road had become narrow and poor, on my left I have started experiencing the water flow